curious-toad/jeneo/blog.md

 title: Blog
 layout: bloghome
 main-heading: Blog Home
-sub-heading: Here is the subheading
+sub-heading: Here is the subheading which I can now edit
+header-image: /images/blog/blog-cover-photo.jpg
 ---

+Here is the content that should separate the two lists currently.